iGenius-Srl/lokalise-exporter/README.md

 ### kotlin
 For kotlin, the recommended setting for output directory (`-o` argument) is the `src/main` directory of your kotlin project.
-To specify the package name of the `LokalizedKeys.kt`, use the `-k` option as explained in the usage section.
+To specify the package name of the `LocalizedKeys.kt`, use the `-k` option as explained in the usage section.

 ```shell
 output-directory/